AI-Research-BD/Keyword-MLP/README.md

 python train.py --conf path/to/config.yaml
 ```

 Refer to the [example config](sample_configs/base_config.yaml) to see how the config file looks like, and see the [config explanation](docs/config_file_explained.md) for a complete rundown of the various config parameters.

-## Weights & Biases

-You can optionally log your training runs with [wandb](https://wandb.ai/site).
-You may provide a path to a file containing your API key, or use the `WANDB_API_KEY` env variable, or simply provide it manually from a login prompt when you start your training.
+You may also take a look at the [colab tutorial](#tutorials) for a live example.

 ## Inference